 Each county probate court has its own set of application forms that must be completed to start the process.
 Included in those forms is a Statement of Expert Evaluation that must be filled out by a physician or a licensed clinical psychologist.
 The forms and fees vary somewhat from county to county.
 The application should be filed in the county in which the individual resides.
 It would not be unusual to have fees of $150 to $300 when filing a guardianship.
-If the applicant cannot pay the fees, the applicant can ask that the indigent guardianship fund be used to cover those expenses.

 Reporting Requirements: The law requires a guardian to file a report with the probate court at least every two years, however, some courts require the guardian’s report annually.
 If the guardian is managing money, the guardian must also file accounts with the probate court on an annual or biennial basis.